 SAL Foster Care Contractors must provide services in both categories of SAL settings in the Service Area(s) and counties for which they hold a Contract.
 These two categories of settings are:

 SAL cluster sites allow a maximum of six Children to be placed in the same building (such as apartments located in one building or private housing).
 Contractor staff must be on-site and available to the Children at any time more than one Child is present.
 Within a Service Area, Contractors must serve four (4) to six (6) Children in each cluster site(s).
 Contractor may split a four (4) to six (6) bed cluster site into more than one facility, as long as those facilities contain a total of four (4) to six (6) cluster beds.
+Gender specific cluster sites shall not be permissible.

 SAL scattered sites (e.g., an individual Youth’s apartment unit) must provide access to SAL Contractor staff 24 hours a day, seven days a week.
 All SAL Contractors shall have the capability to serve a minimum of four (4) Children in scattered sites on an as needed basis in addition to each four (4) to six (6) bed cluster site(s).

 To be eligible for Placement in SAL cluster setting, the Child must be at least age 16 ½ years of age.
 To be eligible for Placement in SAL scattered-site setting, the Child must be at least 17 years of age.
 A Child cannot live in a scattered-site until the Child has successfully lived in a SAL cluster site.
 A Child age 18 or 19 may participate in the SAL program with specific Agency approval if the Child remains eligible for Foster Care.
+A Child age 18 or 19 may be eligible to directly enter a scattered site Placement pending a case by case evaluation.
+The final decision will be made by the Referral Worker after discussion with the Child and the Contractor.

 SAL offers a community based living environment with the benefit of a degree of direct supervision, 24-hour support, and Life Skills Training.
 Contractors shall utilize real life learning opportunities within the structured SAL community, especially in a cluster setting, in order to help the Child develop life skills needed for successful Transition to adulthood.
 For instance, the SAL Contractor may use mealtime as an opportunity to develop responsibility around meal preparation and to stimulate meaningful discussions to support the Child’s development.